-America's entrepreneurial spirit knows no bounds, and that includes one-of-a-kind lodging you won't find anywhere else.
+The USA's entrepreneurial spirit knows no bounds, and it's frequently expressed in one-of-a-kind lodging you won't find anywhere else.
 For those wishing to forgo hotel chains, consider taking a break at these places, which range from cozy, country bed and breakfasts to something more akin to an aquarium.

-Treebones also provides swish yurts, but if you prefer a more rustic experience, visit Falls Brook Yurts (fallsbrookyurts.com) in Minerva, New York, hidden in the heart of the Adirondack Mountains, which are part of the Appalachian Trail stretching all the way to Georgia.
+If you prefer an even more rural but slightly less primitive experience, visit Falls Brook Yurts in Minerva, New York, hidden in the heart of the Adirondack Mountains.
 Yurting is great for lovers of the outdoors on a budget who don't want to invest in or haul all that camping gear.
 Inside the fully furnished yurt you'll find a working kitchenette, tables, chairs, a sofa and bunk beds for six.
 The outhouse latrine is just 15 steps from the front door.
-There's no running water at the yurt; you can either carry bottled water on the 20-minute hike from the road where you parked, or use the buckets provided at the yurt to bring water up from the nearby brook, though be sure to boil the water first before bathing or drinking it.
-(I showered outside in full view - there's no one for miles around - by dousing myself in liters of Poland Spring.)
+There's no running water at the yurt; you can either carry bottled water on the 20-minute hike from the road where you parked, or use the buckets provided at the yurt to bring water up from the nearby brook (though be sure to boil the water first before bathing in or drinking it).

 Have your pizza delivered underwater